Journal articles provide the most up to date research as they are published frequently.

 Students may need to use these in different ways:

-Finding a specific article in Search
+Finding journal articles in Search

-If you wish to find articles on a particular topic or subject, try using Advanced Search.
+If you wish to find articles on a particular subject, try using Advanced Search.
 Once you have Search results, use the left hand facets to refine your search to Peer-reviewed Journals.
 You can limit further by topic or date range.